Find a Doctor

 There are several ethnic populations in which screening for inherited genetic disorders should be performed prior to conception, as the incidence of these disorders are higher.
 First, a sample of blood will be taken by both the patient and his or her partner.
 If either the patient or their partner is found to be screen positive, we then refer the couples to the Center for Medical Genetics and Genomics, also located in Magee-Womens Hospital.
 Depending on the inheritance pattern of the disorder, we can offer In Vitro fertilization followed by Pre Genetic Diagnosis to rule out the presence of the disorder in the resultant embryos before their replacement into the uterus.

 We offer information regarding cystic fibrosis screening to all of our couples, and following informed consent, will screen both the patient and their partner.
-We specifically recommend the test when both partners are Caucasian, European, or of Ashkenazi Jewish decent, or if either partner has a family history of the disorder.
+We specifically recommend the test when both partners are Caucasian, European, or of Ashkenazi Jewish descent, or if either partner has a family history of the disorder.

 Hemoglobinopathies, including Thalassemia and Sickle Cell Anemia

-We routinely offer carrier screening, which includes a complete blood count and hemoglobin electrophoresis test (both are blood tests), for hemoglobinopathies in individuals of African, Southeast Asian, and Mediterranean decent, or in patients with a known family history of these disorders.
+We routinely offer carrier screening, which includes a complete blood count and hemoglobin electrophoresis test (both are blood tests), for hemoglobinopathies in individuals of African, Southeast Asian, and Mediterranean descent, or in patients with a known family history of these disorders.

 We are happy to discuss details of screening for reproductive-age couples.
 Contact us for more information.